Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 GET_FORMAT
 ----------

 Description
 >>>>>>>>>>>

-Usage: Returns a string value containing string format specifiers based on the input arguments
+Usage: Returns a string value containing string format specifiers based on the input arguments.

 Argument type: TYPE, STRING
+(Where TYPE can be one of [DATE, TIME, DATETIME, TIMESTAMP])

 Examples::